Murder of Sam Catron: Profiles

 Catron's murder was profiled in an episode of the A&E Network's City Confidential, examining the town of Somerset, Kentucky, and was also explored in a third-season episode of Investigation Discovery's Sins and Secrets.

 Death of family members

-His brother and sister in law were found dead in their home.
+In 2023, Catron's brother and sister in law were found dead in their home.
 The cause of death was carbon monoxide poisoning.
 It is believed to have been accidental due to a vehicle that was left running in the garage.